kayliedehart/OutweighHemingway/README.md

 # OutweighHemingway
 A Twitterbot for re-telling short stories

-To setup spaCy library and dependencies, run:
+To setup libraries and dependencies, run:
 $ bash setup.bash